 The last thing you want to have to do at your own party is to have to run around keeping glasses topped up – it would be a never-ending job and will just turn you into a stressed host!

 Invest in some large drink dispenser jars and fill them up with big batch party cocktails such as Pimm’s & Lemonade, White Wine or Rose Sangria, Grapefruit Paloma or Blackberry & Thyme cocktail.

-Have the drinks area separate from the food area so there’s not a huge queue and so that guests spread out.
+Have the drinks area separate from the food area so there’s not a huge queue and so that guests can spread out.
 Accessorise your ‘drinks station’ with disposable cups (easier for cleaning up afterwards), drinking straws, buckets of ice, and fresh fruit such as lemon and lime wedges.
-Bulk order bagged ice, bottles of lemonade to top up the big batch cocktails, and don’t forget to also buy some canned or bottled drinks!
+Bulk order bagged ice, bottles of lemonade to top up the big batch cocktails, and don’t forget to also buy some canned or bottled drinks.
 You can easily store the latter in a wheelbarrow and then fill it up with water and ice to help keep the cans and bottles cool.

 Of course don’t be shy to ask guests to bring a bottle either, and any cheap white wine that guests bring can be used to keep the white wine sangria topped up!

 For a full festival experience, ask any musical friends whether they might be able to perform some live music, or ask around to find some amateur bands.
 You could even organize a whole line-up!
 If you can’t find live music, prepare a playlist in advance, making sure that it’s available ‘offline’ (an online playlist is asking for trouble), and double check you have a sound system that can amplify the music.
 Your laptop might sound loud enough at home, but once the guests have arrived and are chatting away no one will be able to hear the music.